You may be wondering, “What’s the best way to choose my real estate agent?”

-When choosing who it is that will represent you during the sale of your home, there are a number of things to keep in mind.
+If you’re considering who to represent you when selling your home, there are many things you’ll want to keep in mind.

-- Does he or she work full-time or part-time?
+- Does the agent work in real estate full-time or part-time?

-- What type of experience do they have, specifically, in your town/neighborhood?
+- What amount of experience do they have in the real estate industry?

 - How many homes do they sell each year in your area?